-First thing you will notice when looking at one of our vehicles is really very little, even when compared to an unarmored version next to it!
-Its really important that our vehicles blend in and don’t appear to be armored.
+The first thing you will notice when looking at one of our vehicles is really very little, even when compared to an unarmored version next to it!
+It’s really important that our vehicles blend in and don’t appear to be armored.

 Once you open the tailgate the new armor is certainly apparent.
 Again covered in the best automotive leather, this section is built like this because the tailgate or boot is simply not sturdy enough to hold our armor.
 We build an entirely new rear armored section which provides total coverage from any bullets fired at the back of the vehicle.
 Although it looks pretty intimidating, the lost space is minimal.